ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-kustomize.md

 ## Extending Kustomize: plugins

-In some examples the configMapGenerator was used to easily create config maps without having to manually convert files.
+In some examples the `configMapGenerator` was used to easily create config maps without having to manually convert files.
 There are actually two mechanisms to influence YAML files programmatically: generators and transformers.

-Generators do exactly what their name suggests: they generator YAML files.
+Generators do exactly what their name suggests: they generate YAML files.
 Generator will use the provided configuration to create new manifests and add them to the set of already available Kubernetes manifests.

 Transformers however only work on existing Kubernetes manifests.
-The commonLabels option used in the code snippets above is an example of a transformer.
+The `commonLabels` option used in the code snippets above is an example of a transformer.
 It doesn't create new manifests, it only changes existing ones.

 There are a few built-in generators and transformers provided with Kustomize, but the real power lays within the creation of custom plugins that can act as either generators or transformers.